abduhamidweb/dictionary-backend/README.md

-# Web application of the CodeCrefters
+# Web application of the Essential English words Uzbek translations